gerardojbaez/laraplans/README.md

 ## Config File

-You can configure what models to use, list of positive words, default subscription status and the list of features your app and your plans will use.
+You can configure what models to use, list of positive words and the list of features your app and your plans will use.

 Definitions:
 - **Positive Words**: Are used to tell if a particular feature is _enabled_.
 E.g., if the feature `listing_title_bold` has the value `Y` (_Y_ is one of the positive words) then, that means it's enabled.
-- **Default Subscription Status**: The status to be used when a subscription is created and the status isn't provided.
-- **Features**: List of features by their codes that your app and plans will use.
+- **Features**: List of features that your app and plans will use.

 Take a look to the `config/laraplans.php` config file for more details.